ATTENTION

 ROC Participation and Spectatorship

-All individuals attending ROC events, regardless of their level of experience or degree of participation, are required to thoroughly review, understand, and acknowledge the information outlined below.
-This applies equally to newcomers, seasoned participants, spectators, and staff.
-Familiarity with the content is essential to ensure safety, maintain a respectful and inclusive environment, and uphold the standards and expectations of the ROC community.
-Compliance with these guidelines demonstrates a shared commitment to the values and smooth operation of the event.
+All individuals attending ROC events, regardless of their level of experience or degree of participation, are required to review, understand, and acknowledge the information below.
+This applies equally to newcomers, experienced participants, spectators, and staff.
+Familiarity with this information is essential to help ensure safety, maintain a respectful and inclusive environment, and support the smooth operation of the event.

 If you are interested in visiting a ROC event, please visit our membership page for flying fees and other event information.